-Respond to user feedback
+Respond to user feedback.

-Establish an evergreen communication plan
+Establish an evergreen communication plan.

 One of the best ways to ensure that your users continue using Salesforce is by establishing an ongoing communication plan with them.
-Think about what types of information they might need to stay up-to-date and informed, such as upcoming releases or changes, tips for getting more out of existing features (or workarounds when certain features aren’t working as expected), and so on.
+Think about what information they might need to stay up-to-date and informed, such as upcoming releases or changes, tips for getting more out of existing features (or workarounds when certain features aren’t working as expected), and so on.

-You can also think about how you might want to engage with users in terms of the frequency, format (e.g., emails, newsletters, office hours, Slack channels, Chatter groups), etc. This will vary depending on the size of your organization and how you typically like to communicate with people; there’s no “one-size-fits-all” approach that works for every business.
+You can also think about how you might want to engage with users in terms of the frequency, format (e.g., emails, newsletters, office hours, Slack channels, Chatter groups), etc. This will vary depending on the size of your organization and how you typically like to communicate with people; no “one-size-fits-all” approach works for every business.

-If users feel informed about Salesforce, then they’re more likely to adopt it into their workflow (or continue using it if they already have).
-The more engaged they feel with the platform, then the more likely it is that Salesforce will continue to be a part of their workflow.
+If users feel informed about Salesforce, they’re more likely to adopt it into their workflow (or continue using it if they already have).
+The more engaged they feel with the platform, the more likely it is that Salesforce will continue to be a part of their workflow.

-Salesforce Admins need to take a proactive role here by providing training that’s ongoing throughout someone new hire’s first few weeks/months on the job.
+Salesforce Admins need to take a proactive role here by providing ongoing training throughout someone new hire’s first few weeks/months on the job.
 It also helps if you can show people how they might be able to leverage their existing experience (in other job roles or previous companies) in Salesforce.